Multiscale Methods for Discretized Continuous Optimization: Convergence and Cost Analysis: Cost comparison with a single-scaled approach

-Determining the iteration count required to achieve a specified accuracy is less direct for multiscale methods than for projected gradient descent.
+Determining the iteration count required to achieve a specified accuracy is less direct for multiscale methods than for single-scaled ones.
 Moreover, a fair comparison requires accounting for computational cost: an iteration at coarse scale~$S$ requires fewer floating-point operations than an iteration at the finest scale $s=1$.
 We therefore configure each iteration of multiscale to simultaneously achieve lower total cost than fine-scale-only optimization while obtaining a tighter expected error bound.
 Specifically, we require \cref{eq-greedy-multiscale-expected-error} to be smaller than \cref{eq-pgd-expected-error}.
-This requires costing multiscale in terms of one projected gradient descent iteration at the finest scale $s=1$.
+This requires costing multiscale in terms of one iteration of \(U\) at the finest scale $s=1$.